0xbarath/marketplace/README.md

 * **AcceptOffer**: Borrower accepts an offer, creating a loan agreement.
 * **Repay**: Borrower repays the loan, including the principal and interest.

-The loan marketplace also consists of a Escrow, Pool and a Price Oracle.
+The loan marketplace also consists of a Escrow, Pool and Price Oracle.
 The Escrow is used to escrow the collateral asset and can only be operated by marketplace.
 Lenders deposit the funds for lending in the pool and the borrowers fund is also deposited in the pool

 There are two different ways the loan default:
 1. If the loan is not repaid before the loan end time